United Flexible Date Award Search: Old Calendar View

 Step 2: Use A Special Link

-After you've completed a search from the homepage and you see the new calendar-view interface shown above, you'll want to click on this special link in the same browser.
+After you've completed a search from the homepage and you see the new calendar-view interface shown above, you'll want to click on a dedicated link for the old search tool in the same browser.

-It's a good idea to just bookmark this link so you'll have it at your fingertips when searching for award space on United or Star Alliance partner airlines.
+In fact, you should probably just bookmark the link for the old tool so you'll have it at your fingertips when searching for award space on United or Star Alliance partner airlines.
 After clicking the link, you'll be prompted again to log in – only this time you'll notice the old pop-up prompt in yellow.

 This means you're on the right track.
 Just close this pop-up and continue searching without logging in if you're looking for saver-level award space that can be booked by partner airlines.